This article is about managing exceptions and why excellence in this ability makes us stand out as leaders.

 An example of managing exceptions

-Imaging you are late for your flight.
+Imagine you are late for your flight.
 You know you have to check-in 30 minutes before departure.
 You arrive at the check-in counter 28 minutes before departure exhausted after having rushed through the airport.
 Now two things can happen:

 - You will be told that you are late and that you have to purchase a new ticket.
 That is according to the rules but you still get upset because you can easily get on the plane without delaying anything.

-- You will be told that you are late, but they will try to check you in anyway.
+- You will be told that you are late, but they will try to check you in any way.
 You feel happy because an exception was made for you.
 Your satisfaction with the airline has increased and you will tell everybody how great service you got.
 You might even click “like” on their facebook page.

 The example above illustrates how important the exceptions are.
 But if we make exceptions all the time and disregard the rules we will end up with anarchy.
 So balancing between obeying and breaking the rules is like balancing between rigidity and anarchy – a try dilemma for the manager.

-It is however my opinion that far too few managers have the courage to break the rules and focus on managing exceptions.
+It is, however, my opinion that far too few managers have the courage to break the rules and focus on managing exceptions.
 Only by breaking the rules we acknowledge the validity of the rules.
 So be courageous and start breaking rules.